xentek/flare-smith/readme.txt

 == Installation ==

-1. Unzip and Upload the 'feedflare' folder to the `/wp-content/plugins/` directory
+1. Unzip and Upload the 'feedflare' folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the 'Settings' menu in WordPress, and enter the unique part of your FeedBurner address.

 == Frequently Asked Questions ==